Elizabethan Religious Settlement: Reformation bill

 When the Queen's first Parliament opened in January 1559, its chief goal was the difficult task of reaching a religious settlement.
-Twenty bishops (all Roman Catholics) sat in the House of Lords as Lords Spiritual, and the Lords in general were opposed to change.
+Twenty bishops (all Catholics) sat in the House of Lords as Lords Spiritual, and the Lords in general were opposed to change.
 In February, the House of Commons passed a Reformation Bill that would restore royal supremacy, the Edwardine Ordinal, and a slightly revised 1552 prayer book.
 It was not popular with the clergy, and the Convocation of Canterbury reacted by affirming papal supremacy, transubstantiation and the Mass as a sacrificial offering.

 The lay peers joined the bishops in their opposition and succeeded in amending the bill considerably.
-The Ordinal and Prayer Book provisions were removed and the Mass left unchanged, with the exception of allowing communion under both kinds.
-The Pope's authority was removed, but rather than granting the Queen the title of Supreme Head, it merely said she could adopt it herself.
+The ordinal and prayer book provisions were removed and the Mass left unchanged, with the exception of allowing communion under both kinds.
+The pope's authority was removed, but rather than granting the Queen the title of supreme head of the church, it merely said she could adopt it herself.
 This bill would have returned the Church to its position at the death of Henry VIII rather than to that when Edward VI died.
 It was a defeat for the Queen's legislative programme, so she withheld royal assent.

 Act of Supremacy

 Following the Queen's failure to grant approval to the previous bill, Parliament reconvened in April 1559.
 At this point, the Privy Council introduced two new bills, one concerning royal supremacy and the other about a Protestant liturgy.
 The Council hoped that by separating them at least the Supremacy bill would pass.
-Under this bill, the Pope's jurisdiction in England was once again abolished, and Elizabeth was to be Supreme Governor of the Church of England instead of supreme head.
+Under this bill, the Pope's jurisdiction in England was once again abolished, and Elizabeth was to be supreme governor of the Church of England instead of supreme head.
 All clergy and royal office-holders would be required to swear an Oath of Supremacy.

 The alternative title was less offensive to Catholic members of Parliament, but this was unlikely to have been the only reason for the alteration.
 It was also a concession to the Queen's Protestant supporters who objected to "supreme head" on theological grounds and who had concerns about a female leading the Church.
 John Calvin, an influential Continental reformer, had called Henry VIII's claim to supreme headship blasphemy.
 Thomas Sampson, a Marian exile, believed that "All scripture seems to assign the title of head of the Church to Christ alone".

 The bill included permission to receive communion in two kinds.
 It also repealed the medieval heresy laws that Mary I had revived.
 Catholics gained an important concession.
 Under the bill, only opinions contrary to Scripture, the General Councils of the early church, and any future Parliament could be treated as heresy by the Crown's ecclesiastical commissioners.
 While broad and ambiguous, this provision was meant to reassure Catholics that they would have some protection.

 The bill easily passed the House of Commons.
 In the House of Lords, all the bishops voted against it, but they were joined by only one lay peer.
 The Act of Supremacy became law.